 Excited to find out if Citan could be the perfect partner for your business needs?
 Keep reading to unveil its potential.

-The Mercedes Citan van
+The Mercedes Citan Van

-The Mercedes Citan is the smallest van in the three Mercedes-Benz commercial lineup.
-Sitting underneath the mid-sized Vito and the large Sprinter, the Citan panel van is a posh-badged alternative to the likes of the Ford Transit Connect, Citroen Berlingo, Peugeot Partner, Vauxhall Combo, VW Caddy, Nissan Townstar, Toyota Proace City and Renault Kangoo.
+The Mercedes Citan is the smallest van in the Mercedes-Benz commercial lineup.
+Sitting underneath the mid-sized Vito and the large Sprinter, the Citan panel van is a posh-badged alternative to the likes of the Ford Transit Connect, Citroën Berlingo, Peugeot Partner, Vauxhall Combo, VW Caddy, Nissan Townstar, Toyota Proace City and Renault Kangoo.

 The Mercedes Citan range offers three distinct body styles: the versatile Panel Van, the spacious Dualiner crew van version, and the accommodating Traveliner people carrier.
 The Panel Van can comfortably seat up to three individuals, while the Dualiner accommodates up to five passengers.
 And for those in need of a passenger vehicle, the Citan Traveliner offers up to five seats, ensuring ample space for all your adventures.

-Vehicle highlights
+Vehicle Highlights

 Mercedes purposefully simplified the options for the Citan, providing two length choices – short wheelbase (L1) and long wheelbase (L2) – and offers a straightforward power choice between traditional diesel or cutting-edge all-electric eCitan.
 Additionally, the manufacturer expanded the trim options by providing a choice of three lines, compared to the previous two.